 - CSS Transformative Social Change

-Bob lives in a cohousing community in the San Francisco Bay Area and enjoys outdoor adventure activities and swing dancing.
-He also maintains a meditation practice.
+Bob lives in a cohousing community in the San Francisco Bay Area, maintains a meditation practice, and enjoys outdoor adventure activities.

 Role Organization Board Member Citizens for Global Solutions Board Member Democratic World Federalists Council Member The World Federalist Movement